The Input Format

 Herbie uses the :name property to name FPCores in its UI.
 Its value ought to be a string.

-Herbie's output provide additional information in custom properties:
+Herbie's output provides additional information in custom properties:

 :herbie-status status